juju/docs/src/en/commands.md

    The machine is identified by the <target> argument which is either a 'unit name' or a 'machine id'.
-Both are obtained in the output to `juju status`.
+Both are obtained in the output to "juju status".
 If 'user' is specified then the connection is made to that user account;
    otherwise, the default 'ubuntu' account, created by Juju, is used.

    The optional command is executed on the remote machine.
 Any output is sent back to the user.
 Screen-based programs require the default of '--pty=true'.
+   The SSH host keys of the target are verified.
+The --no-host-key-checks option can be used to disable these checks.
+Use of this option is not recommended as it opens up the possibility of a man-in-the-middle attack.

    **Examples:**